 - Cables with insufficient shielding as well as coaxial cables and connectors used with some types of satellite dishes;

 - Some external monitors and LCD screens operating at 2.4 GHz;

-We also recommend reading the article 'Ways to increase the connection speed, bandwidth, and stability of a Wi-Fi network when using the IEEE 802.11n standard'.
+We also recommend reading the article 'Ways to increase connection speed, bandwidth and stability of your Wi-Fi network'.